Filtering data

 Usage example

-Filter the data by page_id of the content sites that are less than the specified value:
+You need to filter data by the website page_ids that are less than the set value:

 filter=["page_id","<","53100"]